1. How long will I have to study in IEP?

 The waiver can be completed online at:

-If you have further questions, please contact the Catholic University Call Center:
+If you have further questions, please contact the The Catholic University of America Call Center: